DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

 # Docker Compose

-Docker compose is used for local development and in the [CI/CD pipeline](../cicd/index.md) to build docker containers and run tests.
+Docker compose is used for local development and in the [CI/CD pipeline](../cicd/index.md) to build docker containers and up tests.

 ## Use override files to reduce duplication